 Take a leisurely walk through the Botanical Gardens - The summer is the perfect time to see our stunning Botanical Gardens in bloom.
 With awesome events every summer there’s always something fun to do here.

-Take in a rodeo show - Stop by the 100-year-old Snake River Stampede to take in a rodeo show and see some of the state’s finest cowboys test their skills.
+Take in a rodeo show - Stop by the 108-year-old Snake River Stampede to take in a rodeo show and see some of the state’s finest cowboys test their skills.
+The show starts July 18th!

-Zip Line from the Turkey 2000 - Thrillseekers will get a huge kick out of ziplining through the hills on the outskirts of Boise.
+Zip Line from the Turkey 2000 - Thrillseekers will get a huge kick out of ziplining through the hills of Horseshoe Bend on the outskirts of Boise with Zip Idaho.
 Dare you take on the Turkey 2000, a 2,030-foot zip line that will set even the steeliest hearts a-flutter?

 Get a group to a bike bar - There are several companies that now allow you to rent their 15 person bike bars.
 Ride around while you enjoy a cold brew with all your friends and family!